 When you have a clogged drain, pouring liberal doses of very hot water down the drain will often help by melting greasy clogs away.

-If that doesn't cut it, here are three ways you can unclog the sink yourself.
+If that doesn't cut it, here are three ways you can unclog the sink yourself in 3 easy steps.

 Not only will you save money by not hiring an expensive plumbing service to do the simple work for you, but you'll save time by not having to spend half your day waiting for your plumber to make an expensive appearance.